BPS-Circular-API/docs-page/docs/API/hosting-the-api/hosting-on-pterodactyl.md

 4. Give it at least 512MB of RAM.
 5. After the server is created and the auto-installation has completed, put in the API files from [Our Repository](https://github.com/BPS-Circular-API/api)
 6. Make sure the main API file is `main.py`
-7. Run the server, it should now be running
+7. Click the run button.
+The server should start up
 8. Now, You will need to route the API port using your web-server, here I will be using Apache on Ubuntu Server 20.04.

 `example.com-le-ssl.conf`